You have to try this Avocado & Watermelon Ice Pops recipe, once the weather warms up.

 - 1 tablespoon powdered monk fruit or Swerve Sweetener

 - Combine avocado, canned coconut cream, lime juice, and powdered monk fruit in a blender.
 Pulse until smooth.

-- Fill molds 1/3 of way or so depending on size of ice pop molds.
+- Fill molds 1/3 of way or so depending on the size of ice pop molds.
 Freeze for 1 hour.

 - Add watermelon puree to molds.
-Fill to top and place stick handle firmly on top of mold.
+Fill to top and place stick handle firmly on top of the mold.

 - Freeze overnight.

 - Run ice pops under hot water to remove from molds.
 Enjoy!